 UNIT 1: Sets, Relations, and Functions

-- Sets and their representation; Union, intersection and complement of sets and their algebraic properties; Power set; Relation, Types of relations, equivalence relations, functions; one-one, into and onto functions, composition of functions.
+- Sets and their representation; Union, intersection and complement of sets and their algebraic properties; Power set; Relation, Types of relations, equivalence relations, functions; one-one, into and onto functions, a composition of functions.

 UNIT 2: Complex Numbers and Quadratic Equations

 - Complex numbers as ordered pairs of reals, Representation of complex numbers in the form a+ib and their representation in a plane, Argand diagram, algebra of complex numbers, modulus and argument (or amplitude) of a complex number, square root of a complex number, triangle inequality, Quadratic equations in real and complex number system and their solutions.
-Relation between roots and coefficients, nature of roots, the formation of quadratic equations with given roots.
+The relation between roots and coefficients, nature of roots, the formation of quadratic equations with given roots.

 UNIT 3: Matrices and Determinants

 - Matrices, algebra of matrices, types of matrices, determinants and matrices of order two and three.
-Properties of determinants, evaluation of determinants, area of triangles using determinants.
+Properties of determinants, evaluation of determinants, the area of triangles using determinants.
 Adjoint and evaluation of inverse of a square matrix using determinants and elementary transformations, Test of consistency and solution of simultaneous linear equations in two or three variables using determinants and matrices.